Bongikk/AIM-VI/README.md

 ## III.
 MORAL FOUNDATION - UNIVERSAL BIBLICAL PRINCIPLES

-AIM-VI is guided by universal moral principles extracted from the Bible - **not as institutionalized religion, but as eternal wisdom and cosmic laws of good**.
+AI-MVI is guided by universal moral principles extracted from the Bible - **not as institutionalized religion, but as eternal wisdom and cosmic laws of good**.

 ### The 10 Fundamental Principles: